Looking to relaunch your career after a break? Careers expert Helen Green shares her tips to leap back into the workforce with confidence.

 Tip #2 – Know your industry

 Knowledge inspires confidence.
-Know current trends and labour market information.
-The websites of professional industry bodies are a great resource, along with reports like Australian Jobs 2018.
+Know current trends and labor market information.
+The websites of professional industry bodies are a great resource, along with reports like Australian Jobs.
 Examine job advertisements and follow specialist recruiters and their industry updates.
 Where are the opportunities?
 What are employers and recruiters asking for?
-What has changed or is evolving in your field of work or related fields, and how can you best position yourself to capitalise on this?
+What has changed or is evolving in your field of work or related fields, and how can you best position yourself to capitalize on this?